jandelgado/rabtap/README.md

   before, but assuming that `somedir` is a directory, the messages are read from message files previously recorded to this directory and replayed in the order they were recorded.
+* `--confirms` waits for publisher confirmations from the server and logs an error if a confirmation is negative or not received.
+Slows down throughput.
+* `--mandatory` publishes message with the mandatory flag set.
+If set and a message can not be delivered to a queue, the server returns the message and rabtap will log an error.

 #### Poor mans shovel